ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/labels.md

 - **Implement records management across Office 365**, including both email and documents.
 You can use a retention label to classify content as a record.
 When this happens, the label can't be changed or removed, and the content can't be edited or deleted.

-- **Apply a default retention label to a document library, folder or docset** in SharePoint, so that all documents that arrive in that location inherit the default retention label.
+- **Apply a default retention label to a document library, folder, or document set** in SharePoint, so that all documents that arrive in that location inherit the default retention label.

 You create and manage retention labels on the **Labels** page > **Retention** tab in the Microsoft 365 compliance center, Microsoft 365 security center, or Office 365 Security and Compliance Center.